 What Is a Unified Commerce Platform?

-A unified commerce platform is a centralized platform that unites backend commerce solutions to form a fully unified data model that leads to a single source of transactional truth.
-The leading unified platforms help break down technological barriers, keep customer data flowing in real time, and unify the shopping journey for better CX.
+A unified commerce platform is a centralized platform that unites backend commerce solutions to form a fully unified retail commerce data model that leads to a single source of transactional truth.
+The best unified commerce platform will help break down technological barriers, keep customer data flowing in real-time, and unify the shopping journey for better CX.

 As we say at Kibo, with a unified commerce platform: there is one order, one customer, one user experience across all touchpoints and experiences.

 But to fully harness the power of unified commerce, companies need a platform that’s built for the moment.
-They need a fully-featured commerce solution that enables end-to-end visibility and control.
-They need commerce technology that unifies functions such as online sales, order management, and personalization, so they can:
+They need a fully-featured unified ecommerce solution that enables end-to-end visibility and control.
+They need unified ecommerce technology that unifies functions such as online sales, order management, and personalization, so they can:

 Other technical advantages allow merchants to:

-• Tap rich capabilities and common third-party integrations.
-With a unified platform, merchants gain access to professional-grade feature sets and can select from a robust menu of partner integrations quickly and at low cost.
+- Tap rich capabilities and common third-party integrations.
+With a unified commerce platform, merchants gain access to professional-grade feature sets and can select from a robust menu of partner integrations quickly and at low cost.

 The Advantages of Delivering Unified Customer Experiences